JustWhit3/matrixop/README.md

   * [*main.cpp*](https://github.com/JustWhit3/matrixop/blob/master/src/main.cpp): which shows you an example of the manipulator utility.

 There is also a [*makefile*](https://github.com/JustWhit3/matrixop/blob/master/makefile) for code compilation.

-> **Note**
->
->The structure of the repository may seems more complex than what is needed, since there are many
->subdirectories and a makefile for compilation, that can be avoided in this case, due to the
-> simplicity of the code structure, however I usually prefer keeping this structure in all
-> my projects.
-Therefore is is just a matter of conventions.

 ## Run the code